daveyarwood/blog.djy.io/src/_drafts/something-cool-that-happened-every-month-of-my-life-2011.md

 [Bukkake Boys][bukkake-boys] played their set.
 The whole thing was delightfully chaotic.

-I an impressive display of bad luck, I somehow ended up accidentally leaving my bass behind in the basement of that house in Athens, and then there was a big rain storm and the basement was flooded!
+In an impressive display of bad luck, I somehow ended up accidentally leaving my bass behind in the basement of that house in Athens, and then there was a big rain storm and the basement was flooded!
 I did eventually manage to get my bass back to Raleigh through a network of friends-of-friends, and despite having